 Creatine does have a weight gain effect, causing the body to hold additional intracellular water (detailed below).
 I’ve seen this in myself and many clients over the years with rapid weight increases of up to 2 or 3kgs.
 The scientific literature supports this, finding 1-2kg increases in lean body mass are typical during the first week/loading phase.

 It is important to note that not all weight gained while taking creatine is due to water.
 With proper training the body lays down new muscle tissue (and more so with creatine), contributing to lean weight gain.
 If you are over-consuming calories, there is also the potential for fat gain regardless of creatine intake.

 Cells have a finite storage capacity and once you are at peak creatine levels, water weight does not continue to increase nor does it just pile up in other areas of the body.
 Once the muscles are full saturated with creatine, no more can be stored, ceasing further movement of more water into the muscle -once the tank is full, it can’t hold more water.

 As the volume of the muscle cell is increased, the muscle cells themselves do swell, increasing the physical size of your muscles.
 However, general “puffiness” or oedema-like fluid retention is not related to creatine supplementation.
-The only time this increase in weight may be a concern is in athletes who are competing in a sport with weight limits or power-to-weight ratio concerns.
+The only time this increase in weight may be a concern is in athletes who are competing in a sport with weight limits or weight ins.
+Weight increase in endurance atheletes also may not be ideal depending on specific circumstances.

 Questions have been raised in marathons or ultra-endurance events where carrying an extra kilogram or two of water weight over such long distances may negatively impact performance.